YimMenu/YimMenu/docs/chat translator/setup_LibreTranslate_with_docker.md

 # Setup LibreTranslate Translation on Local Computer using Docker

 Yimmenu's chat translation feature relies on LibreTranslate.
-This tutorial will guide you on how to setup LibreTranslate translation service on your computer.
+This guide will help you setup LibreTranslate translation service on your computer.

 ## Table of Contents
  - [Quick Start](#quick-start)